 Although soccer is a very fast-paced sport with a running clock, there are many instances where the gameplay is temporarily stopped.
 This is a situation called a dead ball.
 Let’s talk about what constitutes a dead ball in a soccer match.

 What is a dead ball in soccer?

-The most common form of a dead ball is when the ball is kicked out of bounds and is no longer in play.
-In order to restart gameplay, a player stands out of bounds and performs an overhead throw-in.
-Once the ball crosses in bounds and is played by a player, the gameplay continues on until another dead ball is declared.
+The most common time when a dead ball happens is when the ball is kicked out of bounds and is no longer in play.
+There are one of three options to restart gameplay when the ball goes out of bounds, depending on the location it goes out at and which team touched it last.
+These are throw-ins, goal kicks, and corner kicks.
+Once the ball crosses in bounds and is played by a player, the gameplay continues until another dead ball is declared.